ethanolivertroy/killercoda-scenarios/linkerd-fedramp-compliance/step2/text.md

         - name: frontend
           namespace: secure-apps
 EOF

       if [ $? -eq 0 ]; then
         echo "Successfully created authorization policy with API version: $API_VERSION" break
       fi
     done
   else
     echo "No authorization policy API found.
-Authorization policies may not be available in this Linkerd version." echo "We will proceed with the demo, but access controls won't be enforced." fi
+Authorization policies may not be available in this Linkerd version." echo "We will proceed with the demo, but access controls won't be enforced." fi fi
 ```{{exec}}